kristinebilgrav/LOMPE/README.md

     --style < ont OR pb>   -with-trace

-sample ID is detected from the folder given; path/to/mySample/ will generate sample ID: mySample for ONT samples, a folder called 'fast5_pass' is expected in the same directory as the 'fastq_pass' folder the samplesheet.csv need to contain a column called SamplePath with the folder path
+sample ID is detected from the folder given; path/to/mySample/ will generate sample ID mySample

+for ONT samples, a folder called 'fast5_pass' is expected in the same directory as the 'fastq_pass' folder

+the samplesheet.csv need to contain a column called SamplePath with the folder path

 Input:

 nanopore: folder containing fastq_pass and fast5_pass folders with fastq.gz / fast5

 pacbio: folder containing fastq_pass with fastq.gz OR bam file

 Methylation annotation of bam: